 2.4 Field Testing

 Field testing of the fabricated 3-teeth Damhu was done on the bund of Ziro paddy fields.
-The tests were conducted at five different regions of Ziro Valley namely Ayo Sisang, Akang Sisang, Mani Polyang, Ukopo, and Rakhe.
+The tests were conducted at five different regions of Ziro Valley namely Ayo Sisang, AkangSisang, Mani Polyang, Ukopo, and Rakhe.
 To check the performance of the developed 3-teeth Damhu, a comparative study was made with the traditionally available Damhu.
 The following steps were followed in the study for testing the fabricated 3-teeth Damhu.

 Preparation of land: The first step for performing the test was the preparation of the land.
 For the present study, non-cultivated bunds were first selected at different locations.
 Before performing the digging operation, the land was first cleaned with a spade so that the measurements could be carried out accurately.
 Figure 5 shows the preparation of land for testing.
 The length of the bund considered for the study was 2.9 m.